3D Quantum Trajectories. Quantum orbits of the Hydrogen's electron

-Integrating the last equations we plot the 3D quantum spatial trajectories.
-In Fig. 8, we compare a quantum trajectory integrated from Eqs.
-(115), (116) and (117) for the following values of the hidden variables $a_r=3.1$, $b_r=-0.4$, $a_\vartheta=0.6$, $b_\vartheta=-0.2$, $a_\varphi=1$ and $b_\varphi=0$ with the corresponding classical trajectory plotted from the classical equations (71), (72) and (73).
-We remark that the quantum trajectory seems to be, more or less, a deformation of the classical trajectory.
-To render this Note more obvious, we plot in Fig. 9 the projection of the two trajectories into $YZ$ and $XZ$ plans.
-The Fig. 9 shows that the quantum trajectory has a deformed elliptic form.
+Integrating the last equations we plot the 3D quantum spatial trajectories (Fig.7).
+For this state, we find that the QTs are closed curves that are contained between the two extremities $r=(4-2\, \sqrt{2})\, a_o$ and $r=(4+2\, \sqrt{2})\, a_o$ constituting nodes.
+Note that, while the classical trajectory is an ellipse situated into an inclined plan (Figs.1), the QTs have complex forms and are not contained in a plan (Figs.7 and 8).
+Since the radial velocities vanish at the extremities, then, when the electron reaches the lowest extremity position $r=r_{min}=(4-2\sqrt{2})a_o$ it must turn back to the highest extremity position $r=r_{max}=(4+2\sqrt{2})a_o$ making the number of the trajectory cut branches two.
+The reason of this behavior is that the electron should turn around the nucleus making it trajectories to surround it.

-In Fig. 10, we plot different trajectories for different values of the hidden variables.
-These trajectories pass from two points constituting spatial nodes corresponding to $r=(4-2\, \sqrt{2})\, a_o$ and $r=(4+2\, \sqrt{2})\, a_o$.
+Now, let us compare one specific QT integrated from Eqs. (\ref{quardyn21}) and (\ref{quathetadyn21}) with the corresponding classical trajectory plotted from the classical equations (\ref{clasrdyn}) and (\ref{clasphidyn}).
+Such comparison can be done only for the states for which $m_l\neq 0$, otherwise the classical conjugate momentum $dM/d\varphi$ with respect to $\varphi$ takes an imaginary value.
+This is the reason why we considered the state for which $n=2$, $l=1$ and $m_l=1$.
+For this state, the corresponding constants $\alpha$ and $\beta$ take the values $2\hbar^2$ and $(\sqrt{3}/2)\hbar$ respectively.
+Fig.8 shows that for $a_r=3.6$, $b_r=0.1$, $a_\vartheta=1$, $b_\vartheta=0$, $a_\varphi=1$ and $b_\varphi=0$, the QT goes approximately to the classical trajectory with an apparent residual deformation (Figs.8 and 9) that we assign to the residual quantum effects.
+To render this note more clear, we plotted in Fig.9 the projection of the two trajectories into $XZ$ and $YZ$ plans.
+The Fig.9 shows that the QT has a deformation of an ellipse.